openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 #.
 If at least one type in the union is ``Object``, then all other non-nullish
    types are removed.
 #.
 If there is type ``never`` among union types, then it is removed.
 #.
-If there is a non-empty group of numeric types in a union, then the largest
-   numeric type (see :ref:`Numeric Types Hierarchy`) is to stay in the union, while others are removed.
-Any numeric literal type is removed if its value fits into the largest numeric type in a union.
+Any numeric literal type is removed if its value fits into the numeric
-#.
-If there is a non-empty group of boxed numeric types (see
-   :ref:`Boxed Types`) in a union, then the largest boxed numeric type (Byte->Short->Int->Long->Float->Double) is to stay in the union, while others are removed.
+   type in a union.
 #.
 If after boxing (see :ref:`Boxing Conversions`) a primitive type equals
    another union type, then the initial type is removed.
 #.
 If the value of the literal type in a union type belongs to the values of a